Toggle menu

 Community Governance Review

-Following the Local Government Boundary Review of St Helens' electoral wards, we are conducting a Community Governance Review (CGR) that will review and make changes to governance arrangements for existing parish councils across St Helens Borough.
-Currently, St Helens has seven parish councils in the borough.
+Following the Local Government Boundary Review of St Helens' electoral wards, the Council conducted a Community Governance Review (CGR) to review and make changes to governance arrangements for existing parish councils across St Helens Borough.

 • Changes to parish areas - this includes changes to parish boundaries, the merging of two or more parishes, creating a new parish out of part of one or more existing parishes.